How would you describe your writing style?

 What teacher or person had the most influence on your writing?

-One of my creative writing teachers in college edited our stories, and we would turn them in, only to get more editing.
+I found encouragement from my fourth- and sixth-grade teachers who mixed academics with writing assignments.
+One was a children’s book with hand-drawn illustrations that my teacher had laminated when we finished our work, and mine was called Nosy Nelly.
+Also, one of my creative writing teachers in college edited our stories, and we would turn them in, only to get more editing.
 I learned that writing is a process, not a final draft on the first go-around.

 What books do you like to read and why?

-I like literary fiction, classics and chic lit.
-I’ve read a mystery or two.
-I like the occasional romance.
-I like the books that have a good plot, believable characters, lifelike dialogue and a story that keeps me turning the pages.
+I like literary fiction, classics, contemporary fiction and historical fiction, and I’ve read a mystery or two and the occasional romance.
+I like books with a good plot, believable characters, lifelike dialogue and a story that keeps me turning the pages.

 What do you love about reading?

-I love the feel of words moving through my mind and feeling the language as I make a movie from their meanings.
-I love reading books to enter into someone else’s life and travel to other places.
-I always have a book with me wherever I go, even to work when I know I won’t be able to read, and I have several waiting for me on my bookshelves and on hold at the library.
+I love entering into someone else’s life and traveling to other places.
+I have a book with me wherever I go, even to places where I know I won’t be able to read.
+I have several waiting for me on my bookshelves and a long list of future holds at the library.